 Sharding is a scaling approach that enables splitting of blockchain states into partitions containing states and transaction history, so that each shard can be processed in parallel.

 A trading technique in which a trader borrows an asset in order to sell it, with the expectation that the price will continue to decline.
 In the event that the price does decline, the short seller will then buy the asset at this lower price in order to return it to the lender of the asset, making the difference in profit.

 A blockchain ledger that runs in parallel to a primary blockchain, where there is a two-way link between the primary chain and sidechain.
-This allows the sidechain to operate independently of the primary blockchain, using their own protocols or ledger mechanisms.

 An online black market that existed on the dark web, now shut down by the FBI.
 It had accepted bitcoins for transactions.